omarjo90/sysdig_sdet/README.md

     - containerPort: 80
 ```

-- After creating the yaml file, execute the following command in order to deploy a POD
-> kubectl apply -f .\your_file.yaml
+- Minikube set up
+  - Pre-requisites

-- The following output should be displayed:
+    - Docker should be installed and running
-> pod/nginx created

-- Create one virtualenv in order to have all the required packages
-> python -m venv venv

-- Activate the venv
+    - venv python package installed
-> .\venv\Scripts\activate
+    - kubectl installed
+    - pip3 installed
+    - installer_script tested on:
+      - NAME="Linux Mint"
+      - VERSION="21 (Vanessa)"
+      - ID=linuxmint
+      - ID_LIKE="ubuntu debian"
+      - PRETTY_NAME="Linux Mint 21"

+- Make sure that file 'nginx.yaml' is located in the same path as 'installer_script.sh'
-- Install the required packages using requirements.txt file
+- Execute the file 'installer_script.sh' as follows:
-> pip install -r requirements.txt
+> source installer_script.sh

-- Execute the script in order to obtain the logs
+- Description of the processes executed in installer_script.sh

-> python kubernetes_logs.py
+>1.
+First the script downloads minikube for linux
+>2.
+Then the file downloaded is installed
+>3.
+Then minikube service is started
+>4.
+After that, nginx pod is deployed to minikube
+>5.
+One python virtual environment is created and activated to isolate where the script is going to be executed
+>6.
+Required python packages are installed
+>7.
+Finally, the terminal asks for log name and namespace of the log that will be displayed
+>8.
+Results are displayed

-- This is the expected output if the script:
+- This is the expected output of the script:
 ```
 Logs for POD: pod/nginx
 /docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform configuration